FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 Allowed Http Methods Listener
 -----------------------------

-This listener add the ``Allow`` HTTP header to each request appending all allowed methods for a given resource.
+This listener adds the ``Allow`` HTTP header to each request appending all allowed methods for a given resource.

 Let's say we have the following routes: